 An online brochure or catalog can be more cost effective and have a wider reach than print media, and a lot of them also have some great website designs.
 You may find yourself wondering why companies with an online brochure don’t just make their website and e-commerce site.
 Usually, it’s because the product or service the company sells isn’t available for online purchase, though customers may still be able to make online bookings.

 This is the actual sales side of business.
 Companies that sell online vary in size, but most will need at least the basic features.
 An e-commerce website usually has facilities for online payments, a cart. where selected items are stored before purchase, and several payment options.
 They also tend to have web forms for collecting client data, from email address to shipping address.

 It may come as a surprise, but quite a number of apps are quick-access, mobile-friendly versions of websites.
 Your banking app, and a lot of others that need to be connected to the internet, are that way because, though they use a slightly different layout, they’re essentially the website, partially preloaded on your phone.

 Photo Sharing Websites

-These include sites like Flickr, designed specifically around photo sharing.
-Instagram is currently the most popular photo sharing app/website.
+These include sites that are designed specifically around photo sharing.
+That includes the most popular photo sharing app/websites.
 The app side of things makes sharing quick and convenient.
 Most photo sharing apps and sites allow users to create collages, slideshows, and gifs, as well as edit their photos with effects and filters.
 For the “selfie generation,” these are some of the most popular sites and apps on the web.

 These are just some of the more common, more popular types of websites – the ones you’ll likely come across every day.
 There are dozens more, wikis, personal sites, not to mention all the .mobi versions, designed specifically for browsing on mobile.